Some activities and record types have additional considerations and recordkeeping requirements.

 - ensure appropriate security measures are in place to prevent any unauthorised use of digital signatures

-- appropriately manage the document to which the signature has been added as a record, to ensure it maintains its full and accurate characteristics throughout its life.
+- appropriately manage the document to which the signature has been added as a record, to ensure it maintains its complete and reliable characteristics throughout its life.

-The Queensland Law Society article Electronic signatures: When are they effective? provides more detail about the relationship between electronic/digital signatures and legislative framework for electronic communications.
+The Queensland Law Society article Electronic signatures: When are they effective?
+(210 KB) provides more detail about the relationship between electronic/digital signatures and legislative framework for electronic communications.

 Credit cards and associated data have their own set of recordkeeping requirements.